Saransh-cpp/ROOT/README.md

 ## Limitations and problems

-Most of the limitations and problems can be found as independent issues in the [issue tracker on GitHub](https://github.com/Saransh-cpp/ROOT/issues).
+Most of the limitations and problems can be found as independent issues in the [issue tracker on GitHub](https://github.com/Saransh-cpp/ROOT/issues), or in the previous Project Structure section.

 ## Authors and their contributions